Restless Sleep: Causes, Symptoms, and How to Fix It

 How do I stop restless sleep?

 The discussions above should help you understand why you’re not having restful sleep.
-A lot of factors could cause your restless sleep and situation and an environment check should be one of your priorities.
+A lot of factors could cause your restless sleep and checking the situation and environment should be one of your priorities.
 Do you feel stressed?
 Are you struggling with anxiety?
 Do you have any known medical conditions?
 Once you get the answer, you can target the root cause of restless sleep.

 What causes restless sleep?